4. Anti bribery procedures

 The nature and extent of the Council’s exposure to potential external and internal risks of bribery on its behalf by people associated with it is periodically assessed.
 This includes financial risks but also other risks such as reputational damage.

-We take a proportionate and risk based approach, in respect of people who perform or will perform services for or on behalf of the organisation, in order to mitigate identified bribery risks.
+The Council takes a proportionate and risk based approach, in respect of people who perform or will perform services for or on behalf of the organisation, in order to mitigate identified bribery risks.

 Communication (including training)

-We seek to make sure that its bribery prevention policies and procedures are embedded and understood throughout the organisation through internal and external communication, including training that is proportionate to the risks it faces.
+The Council seeks to make sure that its bribery prevention policies and procedures are embedded and understood throughout the organisation through internal and external communication, including training that is proportionate to the risks it faces.

 Monitoring and review